 Reviewed by: HU Medical Review Board | Last review date: September 2017. | Last updated: February 2023

-The urinary bladder, usually just called the bladder, is a major part of the body’s urinary system.1-3 It is a hollow organ that is made mostly out of muscle.
-The bladder’s job in the urinary system is to store the urine produced by your body until it is released from the body when you urinate.
+The urinary bladder, usually just called the bladder, is a major part of the body's urinary system.1-3 It is a hollow organ made mostly from muscle.
+The bladder's job in the urinary system is to store the urine produced by your body until it is released when you urinate.

 How does the bladder store urine?

-When it is empty, an adult’s bladder is about the size and shape of a pear.
-The bladder is very flexible, like a balloon, which means it can expand and get bigger when it is full of urine.
+When it is empty, an adult's bladder is about the size and shape of a pear.
+The bladder is very flexible, like a balloon, which can expand and get bigger when it is full of urine.
 In most adults, the bladder can expand to hold about one pint of urine before they feel the urge to urinate.
-When the bladder is empty after urinating, it shrinks back down to its empty size.
+When the bladder is emptied after urinating, it shrinks back to its empty size.

 Understanding the the urinary system

-The body’s urinary system is also called the ‘renal’ system, and it is made up of several different organs.1-3 The urinary system’s job is to filter out waste and extra water from the blood and remove it from the body in the form of urine.
+The body's urinary system is also called the 'renal' system, which comprises several different organs.1-3 The urinary system's job is to filter out waste and extra water from the blood and remove it from the body in the form of urine.
 The major organs that make up the urinary system are:

 - Two kidneys

 The urinary system has two parts: the upper and lower urinary tract.
 Together, the two kidneys and two ureters make up the upper urinary tract.
 The lower urinary tract contains the bladder and the urethra.
 Men and women have the same upper urinary tract, but their lower urinary tracts are different.

 Figure 1.
 Comparison of male and female urinary systems